Eating and drinking in Spain

 Restaurants

 The simplest kind of restaurant is the comedor (dining room), often a room at the back of a bar or the dining room of a hostal or pensión.
 Traditionally, they are family-run places aimed at lunching workers, usually offering a straightforward set meal at budget prices.
-The highway equivalent are known as ventas or mesones (inns), dotted along the main roads between towns and cities.
+The highway equivalent are known as ventas or mesones (inns), and are dotted along the main roads between towns and cities.
 These have been serving Spanish wayfarers for centuries – some of them quite literally – and the best places are immediately picked out by the line of cars and trucks outside.
 Proper restaurants, restaurantes, come in a myriad of guises, from rustic village restaurants to stylish Michelin-starred eateries; asadores specialize in grilled meats, marisquerías in fish and seafood.

-Almost every restaurant serves a weekday, fixed-price lunchtime meal, the menú del día, generally three courses including wine for €8–15, occasionally even cheaper, depending on where you are in Spain.
+Almost every restaurant serves a weekday, fixed-price lunchtime meal, the menú del día, generally three courses including wine for €15–18, occasionally even cheaper, depending on where you are in Spain.
 This is obviously a terrific deal; the menú del día is only sporadically available at night, and sometimes prices are slightly higher (and the menu slightly fancier) at weekends.
 The very cheapest places are unlikely to have a written menu, and the waiter will tell you what the day’s dishes are.
-In smarter restaurants in bigger cities and resorts, there will still be a menú del día, though it might be a shadow of the usual à la carte menu, and drinks may be excluded.
+In smarter restaurants in bigger cities and resorts, there will still be a menú del día, though it might be a shadow of the usual a la carte menu, and drinks may be excluded.
 Even so, it’s a way of eating at a restaurant that might normally cost you three or four times as much.
-Top city restaurants often also feature an upmarket menú called a menú de degustación (tasting menu), which again can be excellent value, allowing you to try out some of the country’s finest cooking for anything from €50 to €100 a head.
+Top city restaurants often also feature an upmarket menú called a menú de degustación (tasting menu), which again can be excellent value, allowing you to try out some of the country’s finest cooking for anything from €75 to €150 a head.

 Otherwise, in bars and so-called cafeterías, meals often come in the form of a plato combinado – literally a combined dish – which will be a one-plate meal of something like steak, egg and chips, or calamares and salad, often with bread and a drink included.
-This will generally cost in the region of €5–9.
+This will generally cost in the region of €8–15.

 If you want a menu in a restaurant, ask for la carta; menú refers only to the fixed-price meal.
 In all but the most rock-bottom establishments it is customary to leave a small tip, though five percent of the bill is considered sufficient and service is normally included in a menú del día.
-IVA, the eight-percent tax, is also charged, but it should say on the menu if this is included in the price or not.
+IVA, the eight percent tax, is also charged, but it should say on the menu if this is included in the price or not.

 Spaniards generally eat very late, with lunch served from around 1pm (you’ll be the first person there at this time) until 4pm, and dinner from 8.30pm or 9pm to midnight.
 Obviously, rural areas are slightly earlier to dine, but making a dinner reservation for 10.30pm or even later is considered perfectly normal in many cities in Spain.
 Most restaurants close one day a week, usually Sunday or Monday.
+Bear in mind that many restaurants in Spain will close early or not open at all during quiet periods.

 Vegetarians